Musculoskeletal Disease in seniors. Causes And Prevention

 A diet high in calcium is important (see Osteoporosis and Calcium).
-Good sources of calcium include low-fat dairy products, such as milk, yogurt, cheese, and ice cream; dark green leafy vegetables, such as broccoli, collard greens, and spinach; sardines and salmon with bones; tofu; almonds; and foods with added calcium, such as orange juice, cereals, soy products, and breads.
+Good sources of calcium include low-fat dairy products, such as milk, yogurt, cheese, and ice cream; dark green leafy vegetables, such as broccoli, collard greens, and spinach; sardines and salmon with bones; tofu; almonds; and foods with added calcium, such as orange juice, cereals, soy products, and bread.

 Calcium supplements and vitamins are also available.

 Vitamin D is important for the body to absorb calcium from the diet.
 Without enough vitamin D, the body is unable to absorb calcium from the foods that are eaten, and the body has to take calcium from the bones, making them weaker.
 Vitamin D comes from two sources.

 It is made in the skin through direct exposure to sunlight, and it comes from the diet.